aderbalfarias/snippet/Random/TechnicalInterview.md

 ### C# Versus

 #### ```abstract class``` vs ```interface```
-An abstract class allows you to create functionalities that subclasses can implement or override and it also can have have constructors.
+An ```abstract class``` allows you to create functionalities that subclasses can implement or override and it also can have have constructors.
 An interface only allows you to define functionalities, not implement it (however from C# 8.0 on you can have default methods and you also can change modifiers).
-And whereas a class can extend only one abstract class, it can take advantage of multiple interfaces.
+And whereas a ```class``` can extend only one ```abstract class```, it can take advantage of multiple interfaces.

 #### ```System.String``` vs ```System.StringBuilder```
 - ```System.String```: It is immutable, it means when a string object is created you cannot modify and you have always to create a new object string type in memory.<br>